Kitagata Station (Saga): Station layout

-The station, which is unstaffed, consists of a side and an island platform serving three tracks.
+The station, which is unstaffed, consists of a side platform and an island platform serving three tracks.
 Sidings branch off tracks 1 and 3.
 The station building is a timber structure which presently serves only as a waiting room.
 Access to the island platform is by means of a footbridge.

-Adjacent stations

 History

 The private Kyushu Railway had opened a track from Tosu to Saga on 20 August 1891.
 In the next phase of expansion, the track was extended westwards with Takeo (today Takeo-Onsen) opening as the new western terminus on 5 May 1895.
 Kitagata was opened on the same day as an intermediate station along the new stretch of track.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the station became part of the Nagasaki Main Line.
 On 1 December 1934, another track was designated the Nagasaki Main Line and the track serving the station was redesignated the Sasebo Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.